-Organizational profile: As the world’s leading conservation organization, WWF works in nearly 100 countries.
-Their mission is to conserve nature and reduce the most pressing threats to the diversity of life on Earth.
+As the world’s leading conservation organization, WWF works in nearly 100 countries.
+Their mission is to leverage sound science to conserve nature and reduce the most pressing threats to the diversity of life on Earth.
 WWF works to help local communities conserve the natural resources they depend upon; transform markets and policies toward sustainability; and protect and restore species and their habitats.
 Their efforts ensure that the value of nature is reflected in decision-making from a local to a global scale.
-WWF connects cutting-edge conservation science with the collective power of our partners in the field, more than one million supporters in the United States and five million globally, as well as partnerships with communities, companies, and governments.
+WWF connects cutting-edge conservation science with the collective power of partners in the field, more than one million supporters in the United States and five million globally, as well as partnerships with communities, companies, and governments.

-Within their forests’ initiatives, WWF seeks to close the gap between how much is available for forest conservation and how much is needed.
+On forests, WWF seeks to close the gap between how much is available for forest conservation and how much is needed.
 They help create multi-million-dollar funds to properly manage forests that are designated as protected.
 The funding is to train park officials about responsible forest management, buy satellite GPS collars to monitor and track endangered wildlife, and more.
-They also support Reducing Emissions from Deforestation and Forest Degradation (REDD+), a global initiative designed to pay groups or countries for protecting their forests and reducing emissions of greenhouse gas pollutants, especially carbon dioxide.
-Through their Earth for Life initiative, they work with partners to create, expand and ensure proper management of conservation areas.
-They use a financial approach called Project Finance for Permanence (PFP).
-The PFP approach relies on a single closing, which is the moment in time when funding commitments are made and all of the other closing conditions (such as having performance monitoring systems in place) have been met.
+WWF also supports Reducing Emissions from Deforestation and Forest Degradation (REDD+), a global initiative designed to pay groups or countries for protecting their forests and reducing emissions of greenhouse gas pollutants, especially carbon dioxide.

-Eligibility Criteria: To be eligible for funds, the national government of a given country must commit to putting in place the policies and staffing needed to make sure the conservation areas program runs smoothly.
+Eligibility Criteria: To be eligible for funds in connection with the Earth for Life programme, the national government of a given country must commit to putting in place the policies and staffing needed to make sure the conservation areas program runs smoothly.
 Also, a source of in-country funding must be identified to fully finance the areas after the initial funding from donors runs out.